 The Oratorian musical legacy was cemented in the seventeenth century through the crucial role of the Oratorians in the development of the new genres of opera and oratorio.
 In February 1600, the Oratory hosted the premiere performance of the Rappresentatione di anima, et di corpo by Emilio de’ Cavalieri, a staged allegorical drama with music that is considered by many scholars to be the first surviving opera.
 Particularly central to the life of the Oratory in the early 1600s was the new genre of the oratorio, an unstaged musical drama based on a religious theme, often a story from the Old Testament; the very word “oratorio” is named after the place where these works were first performed.

-In the nineteenth century, the Oratory was brought to the English-speaking world by Bl John Henry Newman and Fr Wilfrid Faber, the founders of the Oratories in Birmingham and London.
+In the nineteenth century, the Oratory was brought to the English-speaking world by St John Henry Newman and Fr Wilfrid Faber, the founders of the Oratories in Birmingham and London.
 Both men are well known today as hymn writers, and Newman in particular was a gifted musician; he played the violin to a near-professional standard, and continued performing and composing throughout his life.
 At the Birmingham Oratory, Newman compiled a hymn book which included his original hymn texts and tunes, and in more recent years his poetry has continued to inspire works by major composers (including Elgar’s masterpiece The Dream of Gerontius).

 The music program at the Toronto Oratory includes several choirs which provide excellent music for Mass and Vespers on Sundays and holy days, as well as offering practical experience in sacred music for students at St Philip’s Seminary.
+Videos of music from recent liturgies can be viewed on our YouTube channel.

 The music of the Congregation of the Roman Oratory has been the subject of previous research relating to their spiritual exercises or oratories, which contributed to the development of the oratorio.
 This thesis, however, investigates the liturgical music from the Chiesa Nuova, the church of the Congregation of the Oratory in Rome.
 The period covered extends from 1575, when the Congregation was officially recognised, to 1644, when Girolamo Rosini, the final member of the Congregation to hold the post of maestro di cappella, died.
 After referring to literature that has described the Chiesa Nuova as an important centre for church music in Rome, the sources of what once formed a vast library of liturgical music are discussed with reference to other important archival material, such as inventories of the music including one from as early as 1592, which had not previously been discovered.
 The necessary historic background on the music establishment at the Chiesa Nuova supplies new evidence on the musicians involved, as well as the impact made by the Oratorian emphasis on music as an inspirational tool for devotion.
 The largest part of the thesis is given to a discussion of a representative sample of the music.
 These sources provide one of the most complete pictures of the provision of liturgical music in a single institution in Rome during that period.
 It presents the great diversity of styles that existed side-by-side, ranging from the small-scale motet to large-scale polychoral works.
 As much of the music only exists in manuscript copies or in rare early prints, thirty-two complete transcriptions of these unique sources are included.
 This study provides a valuable contribution to research into sacred music in Rome during a period straddling the two traditionally defined epochs of the Renaissance and Baroque and an era of renewed energy in the Church, as well as providing evidence to substantiate the reputation of the Chiesa Nuova as one of the greatest centres for church music in Rome during that period.